GUT-Aachen/latex-template/README.md

 ---

 ## Requirements
-This template is coded to be compiled with PdfLaTeX.
-Other compilers like XeLaTex or LuaLaTeX can cause unpredictable errors.
-The continuous development of KOMA-Script, MiKTeX and other packages may lead to some commands being deprecated or to packages no longer being compatible with each other.
+This template is coded to be compiled with *PdfLaTeX*.
+Other compilers like *XeLaTex* or *LuaLaTeX* can cause unpredictable errors.
+The continuous development of *KOMA-Script*, *MiKTeX* and other packages may lead to some commands being deprecated or to packages no longer being compatible with each other.
 The template was developed for the following packages and the announced specific version.

 * MiKTeX v20.7
 * KOMA-Script v3.31